Of Commerce, Counsel & the Coin

 Founder cohort and downstream firms

-A constellation of operators who, having departed an early online-payments firm at the turn of the century, went on to found or fund Palantir, LinkedIn, YouTube, Tesla, SpaceX, Yelp, and the Founders Fund itself.
-Treated by the press as a generation.
-More accurately understood as a network.
+A constellation of operators left an early online-payments firm at the turn of the century and went on to found or fund Palantir, LinkedIn, YouTube, Tesla, SpaceX, Yelp, and the Founders Fund itself.
+The press calls this a generation, though the record reads more like a network.

 Firm